ExchangeUnion/docs/RaspiXUD.md

 ## Pi Full Setup

-13. Connect the ext4-formatted SSD (one large partition) to your Pi4 and set it up:
+13. Connect the SSD to your Pi4 and set it up:
 ```bash
 # let's check the SSD's path
 xud@ubuntu:~$ ls -la /dev/ | grep sd